A Deep Learning Approach to Anomaly Sequence Detection for High-Resolution Monitoring of Power Systems: Numerical Case Studies

+The anomaly-free data were real-data measurements on the EPFL and North Texas Synthetic Systems.
+Gaussian mixture anomaly sequences were added to the anomaly-free measurements.
+Four of the ten measurements in the EPFL system and 6 out of 266 measurements in the North Texas system contained anomalies.

-We separated the available data into training, validation and test sets.
-Using EPFL data sequence we created a training set that has 600 batches of 80 consecutive anomaly-free samples, a validation set that has 400 batches of 80 consecutive anomaly-free samples and a test set that has 500 batches of 80 anomaly sequences and 500 batches of 80 anomaly-free sequences for each measurement.
+We separated the available data into training and test sets.
+Using EPFL data sequence we created a training set that has 1000 batches of 80 consecutive anomaly-free samples and a test set that has 500 batches of 80 anomaly sequences and 500 batches of 80 anomaly-free sequences for each measurement.
 Each test sequence consisted of 1.6 seconds of PMU measurement.
-Using the North Texas data similarly we created a training, validation and test sets with 600, 300, 225 and another 225 batches of 80 consecutive anomaly-free samples and anomaly samples.
-Each test sequence consisted of 2.66 seconds of PMU measurement.
+Similarly, using the North Texas data, we created a training set with 900 batches of 80 consecutive anomaly-free samples from the historical samples, and a test set with 225 batches of 80 anomaly sequences and 225 batches of 80 anomaly-free sequences for each measurement.
+Each test sequence consisted of 2.6 seconds of PMU measurement.

-The Wasserstein ICA-GAN was trained to obtain the transformation function from the measurements to the independent components. $b = 80$ consecutive measurements were used as inputs for the generator and $N = 50$-dimensional output of the generator was transferred to the discriminator.
+The Wasserstein ICA-GAN was trained to obtain the transformation function from the measurements to the independent components. $b = 80$ consecutive measurements were used as inputs for the generator and the 50-dimensional output of the generator was transferred to the discriminator.
 We fed another 50-dimensional i.i.d. uniform samples to the discriminator.

 As a preprocessing step before applying ICA-GAN, we used a linear least-squares prediction to decorrelate the measurement samples.
 The input layer of the ICA-GAN neural network was a linear least-squares predictor that whitens the input sequence.